verify-U-GmbH/api-documentation/lib/web/index/getting-started.html.md

 **verify-u** implements the [OAuth 2.0](https://oauth.net/2/)-standard.
 The identification flow consists of the following steps:

-- Your application redirects your customer to our authorization endpoint, with the identification flow described as scope
+- Your application redirects your client to our authorization endpoint, with the identification flow described as scope
-- The customer proceeds with the verify-u identification
+- The client proceeds with the verify-u identification
 - After identification he is redirected back to your application, with a identification ID parameter appended to the destination URI
 - Your application's backend uses the identification ID as request parameter to retrieve API responses for this identification